vthib/boreal/boreal/README.md

 properly handle and will require a scan for the string.
 If you think you have a rule that should not require scanning but does, please report it.

-## Missing Features

-A few features that are available in YARA are still missing.
-If you are looking into using boreal in place of YARA, some of those might be blockers for you:

-### Saving and loading compiled rules
+## Save and load compiled rules

-I am not quite sure what are the use-cases for this YARA feature, as the compilation of YARA rules is not that time consuming.
+The only YARA feature that have not been implemented is the ability to save and load compiled rules, as I am not quite sure what are the use-cases for this feature.
 Please create an issue with a use-case if this is a feature you would need.

-## Other optimizations

-Another optimization that is planned but not ready yet include slimmed down modules, where for example depending on the `pe` module to only use `pe.is_dll()` should not trigger the computation of all signatures, imports, exports, resources, etc on every scan.

 ## crate feature flags

-- `object`: enables the `elf`, `macho`, `pe` and `object` module.
+- `object`: enables the `elf`, `macho`, `pe`, `dotnet` and `dex` modules.
 - `hash`: enables the `hash` module, as well as the `pe.imphash()` function if the `object` feature is also enabled.
 - `authenticode`: this enables the `signatures` part of the `pe` module.
 This adds